-Fine Art provides students with the skills to enjoy, produce and engage with the visual arts throughout their lives, and it has immense value as a GCSE subject.
+Fine Art provides students with the skills to produce and engage with the visual arts and it has immense value as a GCSE subject.
 It provides opportunity for students to explore both contemporary and historical sources of art, craft and design, take an individual approach to their art, craft and design making and develop the skill of selecting their best and most appropriate work for presentation.